Symmetry & Critical Points for Symmetric Tensor Decomposition Problems: Introduction

 for fixed $k\in \NN$, where $M(k,d)$ denotes the set of $k\times d$-real matrices, $\w_i$ the $i$th row of a weight matrix $W\in M(k,d)$, and $\nrm{\cdot}$ a tensor norm.
-It has been observed \cite{acar2011scalable,kolda2015numerical,kolda2009tensor,tomasi2006comparison} that these approaches often fail to return valid decompositions in various parameter regimes encountered in practice.
-This article concerns geometric obstructions occurring in the associated optimization landscape, saddles and minima in particular, that lead to such failures.
-Rather than striving for general results, our approach is to focus on symmetric tensors that are invariant to certain actions of subgroups of $S_m$, the symmetric group over $m$ symbols.
-This choice, as we show, gives rise to a rich class of problems which, despite their highly complex geometry, are analytically tractable and so help elucidate key geometric obstructions to decomposability of symmetric tensors by local optimization methods---the aim of this~work.
+It has been observed \cite{acar2011scalable,kolda2015numerical,kolda2009tensor,tomasi2006comparison} that these approaches often fail to find valid decompositions in various parameter regimes encountered in practice.
+This article focuses on the geometric obstructions that arise in the associated optimization landscape, particularly saddles and minima, which contribute to such failures.
+Rather than striving for general results, we focus on symmetric tensors that are invariant to certain actions of subgroups of $S_m$, the symmetric group over $m$ symbols.
+This choice yields analytically tractable problems whose geometry exposes key obstructions to symmetric tensor decomposition—the aim of this~work.